The banking crisis isn’t over. But how bad will it get?

 It is difficult to ignore the sense of unease in banking right now, though there’s no need for concern if your money is in a bank insured by the Federal Deposit Insurance Corp. and you have less than $250,000 there, which covers most accounts.

-Yet markets do not appear to have been reassured by prominent names in finance who say instability in the banking sector ended with the takeover Monday of First Republic Bank, the third bank failure in short order.
+Bankers and regulators have tried to reassure investors that the worst of the crisis is past, to little avail.
 JPMorgan’s Dimon said Monday that he believed “this part” of the banking crisis was over.
 Federal Reserve Chair Jerome Powell vouched for the health of the financial system on Wednesday.

-Regardless of those assurances, a renewed sell-off Thursday focused on PacWest Bancorp and Western Alliance Bancorp, two smaller regional banks whose shares have been under pressure since Silicon Valley Bank failed in mid-March and set off the current crisis.
-PacWest fell 38% after acknowledging it was considering putting itself up for sale.
+A renewed sell-off Thursday focused on PacWest Bancorp and Western Alliance Bancorp, two smaller regional banks whose shares have been under pressure since Silicon Valley Bank failed in mid-March and set off the current crisis.
+PacWest fell 51% after acknowledging it was considering putting itself up for sale.

-But there was a significant sell-off in numerous regional banks, including Zions Bancorporation, Comerica, Truist, KeyCorp and Huntington.
+PacWest was targeted because of a high concentration of large, uninsured deposits from venture capital and tech clients, the same type of customers who triggered bank runs at Silicon Valley and First Republic.
+The UBS analysts estimate that about 23% of PacWest’s deposits come from the venture capital and tech space.

-PacWest, based in Los Angeles, and Western Alliance, in Phoenix, each issued a statement overnight saying they weren’t experiencing any out-of-the-ordinary deposit withdrawals following the sale of First Republic, a classic bank run that was accelerated by social media and modern technology.
+PacWest, based in Los Angeles, and Western Alliance, in Phoenix, each issued a statement overnight saying they weren’t experiencing any out-of-the-ordinary deposit withdrawals following the sale of First Republic.
 Both saw significant withdrawals following the failure of Silicon Valley Bank, but the banks say deposits have increased since March 31.

 Western Alliance issued a separate statement Thursday morning denying a story in The Financial Times that said the bank is considering a sale.
-Its shares were down 26% in afternoon trading, but had tumbled 40% earlier.
+Its shares fell 38%.

-Investors may fear that PacWest’s fate could mirror that First Republic, which spent weeks looking for a buyer before failing.
-First Republic had already received a government-orchestrated rescue package of $30 billion from 11 banks in hopes of shoring up its balance sheet, but that wasn’t enough.
-It’s unclear what action if any federal regulators would take to support PacWest.
+Investors may fear that PacWest’s fate could mirror that of First Republic, which spent weeks looking for a buyer before failing.
+First Republic also catered to a wealthy clientele, many who rapidly pulled deposits when Silicon Valley failed.
+The rapid rise in interest rates over the past year had also reduced the value of large loans the bank issued when rates were much lower.

 “The underlying issue, particularly at these banks, is their asset and deposit mix isn’t sustainable.
 Deposits keep running out the door or banks are having to pay hefty prices for them,” said Chris Caulfield, a banking industry consultant with West Monroe who has worked with many of the regional banks in trouble.